-I have spent more than twenty nine years developing and managing innovative new media projects (as well as some old media too), most notably the WELL, SF Gate and currently as a member of Edgeryders.
+I have spent twenty-nine years developing and managing innovative new media projects (as well as some old media too), most notably the WELL, SF Gate and currently as a member of Edgeryders.

 I was employee #2 at the WELL from 1986-1991.
 I was instrumental in creating the online community that Wired! magazine called, "the world's most influential."
 I am the first person to work as an "Online Community Manager," although that wasn't my title at the time.
-Because of this work, I am one of the four guys on the cover of the May 1997 issue of Wired!.
+Because of this work, I was on the cover of the May 1997 issue of Wired!.
 I'm the one on the left.
 The others are Larry Brilliant, Stewart Brand and Cliff Figallo.

 This cover story was later published as a book: The WELL: A Story of Love, Death and Real Life in the Seminal Online Community by Katie Hafner.
 I am also prominent in Howard Rheingold's classic, The Virtual Community.
-Most recently I am profiled (with a full page picture of Cliff and me) in Fred Turner's 2006 book, From Counterculture to Cyberculture.
+And I am profiled (with a full page picture of Cliff and me) in Fred Turner's 2006 book, From Counterculture to Cyberculture.

 Here is a photo of Cliff Figallo and me taken in 1987 at the WELL office in Sausalito.
 This picture appeared in the New York Times.
 And here is another from that same day that appeared as a full page photo in the Fred Turner book.
 (Both photos by Kevin Kelly)